 The importance in understanding the Doshas is that like increases and like opposites balance each other.
 Hence, that which has similar characteristics as the Dosha will increase it and that which has opposite characteristics will decrease it.
 Knowing this we can adjust our Yoga practice, diets and other factors from our environment to affect these forces in ways that help us to create greater balance and harmony.

-Another pillar in the construct of Ayurveda is the understanding of the three Gunas, or qualities of nature.
+Another pillar in the construct of Ayurveda is the understanding of the three Gunas--qualities of nature.
 This is the science of Ayurveda applied to the emotional and spiritual aspects of an individual.
-Understanding the qualities of nature leads to greater understanding of ourselves and our spiritual journey along with how our lifestyle choices and actions affect that journey.
-The three Gunas are Sattva, Rajas and Tamas and again all things can be described as a combination of them.
+Understanding the qualities of nature leads to greater understanding of our selves and our spiritual journey along with how our lifestyle choices and actions affect that journey.
+The three Gunas are Sattva, Rajas, and Tamas and all things can be described as a combination of them.